It is defined as bulges protruding from a surface.

 - Trauma from injury to the groin area.

 - Sexually transmitted diseases such as genital herpes, chlamydia, and gonorrhea.

-- Swollen lymph glands in the groin area.
+- I have swollen lymph glands in the groin area.

 In medical consultation

-Experts who can diagnose the causes of groin lump are:
+Experts who can diagnose the causes of groin lumps are: